joehalls605/DyslexiWord/README.txt

 File Overview:
 Index.html - HTML Structure sets up the basic elemements for game title, instructions and gameplay interface.
-Tailwind CSS and CSS is used for the styling of the application.
+Tailwind CSS is used for the styling of the application.
 Script.js - JavaScript is used to implement game functionality.

 Logic Overview: